rudberga/CI-MS1-wedding-website/README.md

 #### Main inspiration

 My main inspiration of the looks of the website is cherry blossoms in Japan.
-The reason for this is because the actual wedding will take part in Japan and it is a familiar sight for both non-Japanese and Japanese guests.
+The reason for this is because the actual wedding will take part in Japan and it is usually a familiar sight for both non-Japanese and Japanese guests.

 #### Fonts